metinucar/dat/README.md

 git config --global user.email "$GIT_AUTHOR_EMAIL"
 ```

 You could also use `~/.extra` to override settings, functions and aliases from my dotfiles repository.
-It’s probably better to [fork this repository](https://github.com/mathiasbynens/dotfiles/fork) instead, though.

 ### Sensible OS X defaults
 When setting up a new Mac, you may want to set some sensible OS X defaults: